-Take some time to "play detective" before you accept the offer, and investigate whether the company is the right fit for you.
-Social media is an excellent source of information, particularly if you want to assess public opinion of the company.
+Take some time to "play detective" before you accept the offer, and investigate whether the organization is the right fit for you.
+Social media is an excellent source of information, particularly if you want to assess public opinion of the organization.
 Read comments about the company on social networking sites or check out any current news stories about it.
 Better still, talk to someone who already works there.

 Try to gather as much information as you can about the organization's people, its reputation, values, working environment, and culture, and about your potential boss's management style.
-Could you you fit in seamlessly or would it be a culture shock?
+Could you fit in seamlessly or would it be a culture shock?
 Would you be proud to say that you work there?

 Another good place to look is the company's most recent annual report or its quarterly SEC filing.
 Here you can find a wealth of information about its activities – from current projects and profiles of its directors, to corporate values and financial accounts.
 Browse through the company's financial reports from the last few years, paying particular attention to its revenue and profitability, to gauge whether it's under any financial pressure or if layoffs may be imminent.